Skip to content

 Recovering from financial trauma necessitates a focus on mental health.
 Mental health and financial health are interlinked – financial stress can lead to mental health issues, and mental health issues can make it harder to manage finances.
 Therefore, addressing mental health concerns is crucial when dealing with financial trauma as it:

 Improving mental health is also fundamental in fostering financial resilience.
-Embarking on a mental health journey mitigates the effects of mental health disorders and the stress related to financial difficulties, enabling individuals to better handle their financial circumstances, thereby enhancing their overall financial stability.
+Be it getting an ESA dog or practicing mindfulness techniques, embarking on a mental health journey mitigates the effects of mental health disorders and the stress related to financial difficulties, enabling individuals to better handle their financial circumstances, thereby enhancing their overall financial stability.

 Building Financial Literacy for Recovery